-- In the event of damage, the lower edge of the non-watertight zone must lie at least 0,5 m above the final damage waterline, taking due consideration of the relevant inclining lever arms, compare Chapter 102 Hull Structures and Ship Equipment, Section 2, C. - Trunks and ducts, e.g. for supply air and exhaust air, which penetrate the bulkhead deck must be routed up far enough in a watertight manner so that their openings are at least 0,5 m above the final damage waterline, or it must be possible to shut them off at the height of the bulkhead deck by means of watertight closures. - 9.2 The ventlines shall be made of a watertight type and shall be provided with gas- and watertight closing devices, operable from either side, if necessary, at the bulkhead penetrations.
-Within the water tight compartments, the number of penetrations in watertight bulkheads shall be kept to a minimum.
+For non-watertight area in watertight bulkheads, Chapter 102 - Hull Structures and Ship Equipment, Section 2, C shall be applied.

-9.3 On ships where the ventilation system is not autonomous for each compartment, a closure such as watertight ventilation damper shall be arranged directly on the deck for each penetration of the bulkhead deck by non-watertight ventlines.
+- 9.2 The ventlines shall be made of a watertight type and shall be provided with gas- and watertight closing devices, operable from either side, if necessary, at the bulkhead penetrations.
+Within the watertight compartments, the number of penetrations in watertight bulkheads shall be kept to a minimum. - 9.3 On ships where the ventilation system is not autonomous for each compartment, a closure such as watertight ventilation damper shall be arranged directly on the deck for each penetration of the bulkhead deck by non-watertight ventlines.